1959 2½ ¢ Bunker Hill Monument

 U.S. #1056 features one of the first major battles of the Revolutionary War – the Battle of Bunker Hill.
 A 221-foot monument rises above the battlefield – the first major engagement between British and Colonial forces.
 The first monument to the battle was an 18-foot-tall wooden pillar with an urn.
 It was built in 1794 by King Solomon’s Lodge of Masons in honor of Dr. Joseph Warren, a prominent Colonial figure slain in the battle.
 The current monument was built in 1842.

-Battle of Bunker Hill Fought on Breed’s Hill
+Battle Of Bunker Hill

 The Liberty Series